A Guide to the Best Beaches Along the Sonoma Coast

 This sprawling Bodega Bay beach is perfect for family outings with the pup thanks to its calm, swimmer-friendly waters (it’s protected from the feisty Pacific Ocean), picnic and BBQ area, and boat launch that makes fishing, kayaking, and stand-up paddleboarding easily accessible.

-Insider tip: The two-mile long beach is right by Bird Walk Trail, an easy hike where budding ornithologists can observe waterfowl, shorebirds, and songbirds.
+Insider tip: The two-mile long Doran beach is right by Bird Walk Trail, an easy hike where budding ornithologists can observe waterfowl, shorebirds, and songbirds.

 201 Doran Beach Road, Bodega Bay, CA 94923, (707) 875-3540